-5.2 MANAGE ROADWAY CIRCULATION Leader/ Partner 1.
+5.2 MANAGE ROADWAY CIRCULATION Leader/ Partner cies (strategies anticipated to continue over time) are identified by black text. on steps (specific tasks to implement the POCD) are identified by red italic text. + 1.
 Continue to work with CTDOT and NHCOG to address capacity and safety issues along State roadways.
 Town NHCOG DOT 2.
 Balance State roadway improvements with Kent's character.
 BOS DOT 3.
 Continue to address safety and capacity issues on Town roadways.
 PW 4.
 Utilize pavement management techniques on Town roads to reduce long-term maintenance costs.
 PW